 "Our values guide the way we show up to each other and to our tenants, communities, and key stakeholders."
-We have always taken pride in our communities, our work, and our people.
-Our conduct is guided by values that reflect who we are; we embody integrity, care passionately, empower one another, outperform expectations, and deliver excellence together.
+We take pride in building and shaping our communities coast-to-coast and are committed to the highest standards of ethical behaviour.
+Our conduct is guided by the values and culture that reflect who we are; we embody integrity, care passionately, empower one another, outperform expectations, and deliver excellence together.
+These values and our commitment to utmost ethical behaviour are the foundation for our trusted reputation and strong relationships with our tenants, communities, partners, key stakeholders, and each other.

-As a national company, we take great pride in the work we do across Canada, and are committed to excellence and the highest standards of ethical behaviour.
-That commitment guides our company and has built the trusted reputation we enjoy with our tenants, communities, and key stakeholders.
-Every day, each of us can contribute to and reinforce that reputation.
-I encourage you to embrace this opportunity and share our values within your team.
-To help you reach that goal, Crombie is providing this Code of Business Conduct & Ethics.
-It covers a variety of situations you may face in your daily work and gives you the tools you need to always do what's right and to speak up about concerns.
-Your job is to read this Code, take its messages to heart, and apply them in your everyday work.
+Each of us can reinforce our trusted reputation by embedding our guiding values in our everyday behaviours, decision-making, and business practices.
+To help you embrace this important responsibility, Crombie is providing this Code of Business Conduct & Ethics.
+It covers a variety of situations you may face in your daily work and provides the tools you need to do what's right and to speak up about concerns.
+Each of us are accountable to read this Code, understand and respect its messages and apply them in our everyday work.

-Please let this Code guide your way as you make business decisions, because sometimes, the right thing to do isn't always obvious.
-Everyone in our company, including our leaders and Trustees, receives this Code.
-They are expected to uphold its principles just as you are, so you can rest assured that the Board and I both fully support this Code as a valuable component of our Compliance Program.
+Everyone in our company, including our Board of Trustees and leaders, receive this Code.
+We are all expected to follow and uphold its principles just as your are, and embrace this Code as a valuable component of Crombie's Compliance Program.